JoshuaThadi/Integrated-Development-Environment/README.md

 <h1 align="center">🛠 VS Code Professional Setup</h1>

-<p>Welcome to my Visual Studio Code configuration!
+<h4>Welcome to my Visual Studio Code configuration!
 This setup is crafted for developers who want a fast, modern, and extensible IDE that works across languages and frameworks.
-Whether you're a front-end developer, backend engineer, or full-stack enthusiast — this setup has covered.</p>
+Whether you're a front-end developer, backend engineer, or full-stack enthusiast — this setup has covered.</h4>

 <!-- FreeCodeCamp Badge in Nordic Navy Blue -->
 <a href="https://www.freecodecamp.org/news/best-vscode-extensions/" target="_blank">